 Everyone knows that Halloween candy is bad for your teeth, but not many understand what candy can do to your digestive system.
 While too many sweet confections can give you a stomachache, certain types of candy are worse than others when it comes to affecting your digestion and overall health.
 While the gooey gobs may taste good going down, be aware of the pitfalls, especially if you have any existing gastrointestinal issues.
-Manhattan gastroenterologist Dr. Shawn Khodadadian wants you to enjoy the holiday while you protect your health.
+Our specialists want you to enjoy the holiday while you protect your health.
 Here’s a rundown of popular candies.

-Candy corn and sweet treats that don’t include nuts or chocolate also contain no fiber.
-This type of candy can build up in your stomach and in sufficient quantities, may stop you up and cause a very uncomfortable case of constipation.
+Candy corn and sweet treats that don’t include nuts also contain no fiber.
 Licorice often is made with wheat flour, believe it or not.
 The flour is used as a binder to hold the candy together.
 So, if you suffer from Celiac Disease, stay away from it.
 Always check the ingredients to be safe.

 Be Safe on the Inside